monkamtanyi/Terraform-master-class-series/03 - Language Syntax/b). top-level-blocks-sample.md

 }

-if asked to provision a vpc, goto reg, search aws_vpc left corner if u want to create vpc, check in d resource section. but if have already created and y want to get maybe d value check in d data source section.
+if asked to provision a vpc, goto reg, search aws_vpc left corner if u want to create vpc, check in d resource section. but if i have already created and y want to get maybe d value check in d data source section.

 resource "aws_vpc" "main" {
-  cidr_block = "10.0.0.0/16"    #one agument req plus d resource type and name }
+  cidr_block = "10.0.0.0/16"    #one agument req plus d resource type and resource name }
 if u want to add agument scroll down to d aguement section. most are optional.

 ```

 ## Block-4: **Input Variables Block**
-this gives us an input, use a variable block to pass values into ur resources
+this gives us an input, use a variable block to pass values into ur resources.
 variable blk expects 1 label= name of d var. give it any name that is unique to terra.
-but d naming convention shld be able to guide another colleague to understand what
+But d naming convention shld be able to guide another colleague to understand what
-u are doing. eg if i am passing a var for an instance, i can name it instance_type
+u are doing. eg if i am passing a var for an instance, i can name it instance_type-
+so by looking at it u know what is being passed = instance_type
 this var block req a type= ie string, number, boolean etc.
 ```
 variable "instance_type" {